arks-org/arks.github.io/content/_pages/specs.md

 published: true
 ---

-Technical specifications for ARKs, ARK services, data models, inflections, and applications continue to evolve.
+Technical specifications for ARKs, ARK services, persistence statements, data models, inflections, and applications continue to evolve.

 <!--more-->

-ARK services, data models, inflections, and applications continue to evolve.
+ARK services, persistence statements, data models, inflections, and applications continue to evolve.

 This page links to technical specs, some of which are current, under development, or incomplete.